worldbank/gld/Support/B - Country Survey Details/NPL/LFS/Converting between ICLS Definitions.md

 In short, the ICLS 19 resolution restricts employment to *work performed for others in exchange for pay or profit*, meaning that own consumption work (e.g., subsistence agriculture or building housing for oneself) are not counted as employment.

 The GLD codes the harmonization’s `lstatus` variable based on the concept used in the survey.
-In the case of the Georgian LFS this change occurs after 2019, when the survey switches to new definition.
-As a result, [time series data](utilities/GEO_lstatus.png) show a decrease in the size of employed and labor force participants for the 2020-2022 round.
+In the case of the NPL LFS this change occurs between 2008 and 2017, when the survey switches to new definition.
+As a result, [time series data](utilities/NPL_lstatus.png) show a decrease in the size of employed and labor force participants between 2008 and 2017.
 However, the code can be altered to try to match the previous definition.
 And this operation can be done conveniently taking advantage of the questionnaire's structure.

 # Framework for identifying the employed in the 2020-2022 GEO LFS